๐ท๐๐๐๐๐๐- ๐ผ๐๐๐๐๐- ๐ฎ๐๐๐๐๐๐๐๐- ๐ท๐๐๐ ๐ฏ๐๐๐- ๐ป๐๐ ๐๐๐๐๐- ๐ช๐๐๐๐๐๐๐๐- ๐ฏ๐๐๐๐๐๐ - ๐จ๐ฉ๐ช- ๐ฉ๐๐๐๐๐-๐ฑ๐๐๐๐- ๐ท๐๐๐๐๐๐

 11 kilometers (6.8 miles) Breakfast, Lunch & Dinner Guest House

 From Chhomrung, the trail descends steeply through the village for about 30 minutes until we reach the river.
-Crossing the bridge, we ascend to Lower Sinuwa, which takes around 50 minutes.
-There are a few lodges and farmlands here, we climb steeply to Upper Sinuwa in about 35-40 minutes, where a few lodges await.
+Crossing the bridge, we ascend to Lower Sinuwa, takes around 50 minutes.
+There are a few lodges and farmlands here; we climb steeply to Upper Sinuwa in about 35-40 minutes, where a few lodges await.
 Beyond Upper Sinuwa, we enter a forest along the mountain cliff for approximately 1.5 hours, followed by a descent through a bamboo forest to Bamboo village.
 This is where we find several lodges for lunch and overnight stays.
-After a rest, an easy ascent of about 1 hour leads us to Dovan, a place with limited lodges where we will spend the night.
+After a rest, a gentle one-hour ascent takes us to Dovan, a place with limited lodges where we will spend the night.

 DAY